Phenomenology of the Prethermal Many-Body Localized Regime

 The flow time \(\Gamma\) is defined in terms of a physical timescale associated to the basis \(\{\ket{a(\Gamma)}\}\) (\(\hbar=1\)),

 and strictly increases throughout the course of the algorithm~\cite{Golub2000}.
 Henceforth, we neglect all sub-exponential factors of \(L\), as in the denominator of Eq.~\eqref{eqn:flowtime}.

 The Jacobi algorithm diagonalizes \(H\) within \(O(4^L)\) steps.
 Only \(O(W 2^L)\) steps are necessary to construct the \emph{dressed basis} useful for computing autocorrelators.
-The dressed states only have large overlap with \(O(W^0)\) bare states on average, as discussed in the next section.
+The dressed states only have large overlap with \(O(1)\) bare states on average, as discussed in the next section.

 \emph{Dynamics of successive resonance}.---Expressing the autocorrelator \(C(t)\) in the dressed basis relates it to the statistics of the Jacobi algorithm~\eqref{eqn:Ct_char_fn}.
-With two natural assumptions---that dynamics are dominated by \emph{sparse resonances}~\eqref{eqn:Jacobi_res_step}, and that the timescales associated to these resonances are broadly distributed~\eqref{eqn:rho_plaw}---stretched exponential decay follows.
+With two natural assumptions---that dynamics are dominated by \emph{sparse resonances}~\eqref{eqn:Jacobi_res_step}, and that the timescales associated to these resonances are power law distributed~\eqref{eqn:rho_plaw}---stretched exponential decay follows.

 When calculating autocorrelators of some operator \(Z\) (assumed to be diagonal in the \(\{\ket{a(\Gamma_0)}\}\) basis) for \(t \ll \Gamma\), we can treat the Hamiltonian as being diagonal in the basis \(\{\ket{a(\Gamma)}\}\) at the cost of introducing a well-controlled error: